oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

      example, the value `3600` denotes that the access token will expire in one hour from the time the response was generated.
-     If omitted, the authorization server SHOULD provide the expiration time via other means or document the default value.
+     If omitted, the authorization server SHOULD provide the lifetime via other means or document the default value.
+Note that the authorization server may prematurely expire an access token and clients MUST NOT expect an access token to be valid for the provided lifetime.

 "scope":
 :    RECOMMENDED, if identical to the scope requested by the client;